OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/hohmann-transfer-tutorial.rst

 from Kennedy Space Center will result in a parking orbit with an inclination of 28.5 degrees.
 We therefore need to change the inclination of our satellite during it's two impulsive burn maneuvers.
-The question is, *what change in inclination at each burn will result in the minimum possible :math:`\Delta V`?*
+The question is, *what change in inclination at each burn will result in the minimum possible delta-V?*

 .. figure:: images/hohmann_transfer.png
    :align: center